The question therapists ask — and why you can't answer it with what Alma gives you

 The point is simpler: you may be giving up nothing, or you may be leaving a meaningful amount per session on the table.
 The data exists to find out.
 What managed platforms sell, in part, is your willingness to not look.

-For a therapist billing 20 sessions per week, a $20 per-session gap against direct contracting is $400 per week and roughly $20,000 per year.
+For a therapist billing a full caseload, even a modest per-session gap against direct contracting adds up across a year.
 That's not automatically a reason to leave a platform — network management and reduced administrative burden are real costs.
 But it is a number worth knowing before you decide.
+Look up the direct-contract range for your payer on the /check-your-rate tool and do the arithmetic with your own numbers.

 The honest version of this question is: is the managed network's fee — implicit in the rate spread — worth what they're providing?
 You can't evaluate that without both sides of the equation.